How is the sperm cell adapted to its function

 4. Membrane modifications: The membrane surrounding the tail may have specialized modifications that contribute to its function, such as ion pumps and channels for maintaining the intracellular calcium concentration, influencing motility.

-See also How to get into soho house
+See also How to drink gin liqueur

 In summary, the sperm tail is a remarkable adaptation that allows sperm cells to swim and reach the egg for fertilization.
 Its unique structure, flagellar movement, and various adaptations ensure efficient and successful sperm function.